New Computer Based High School Equivalency Test

 Instructional videos online or through your mobile device

 Essential skills you’ll need to pass the reading, writing, social studies, science, and math subject areas

 Aligned to Common Core State Standards for Reading, Writing, Mathematics and Literacy in History/Social Studies, Science, and Technical subjects.

 Classes are open to Library cardholders.
 Please register at the Help Desk and call 609-345-2269 beforehand to make sure class is being held.
 Classes are held in the Main Library meeting room (second floor).

 Listen, read, practice conversation, learn writing techniques, new vocabulary, pronunciation, and proper grammar.
-All levels of ESL are welcome to attend.
+This is an intermediate class but other levels of students can also attend.